16 Old-Fashioned Christmas Towns You Should Visit

 Courtesy Franz Rosenberger/Country

 This scenic town, surrounded by the Prescott National Forest and the country’s largest stand of Ponderosa pines, provides an abundance of Christmas cheer.
-Events begin with the Christmas Parade on Dec.
-1. That evening, more than 100 trees will be illuminated during the annual lighting ceremony at the Yavapai County Courthouse Plaza.
-Bands visit 100 area businesses to play during the Acker Music Night on Dec.
-7, raising money for youth art scholarships.
+Events begin with the Christmas Parade.
+That evening, more than 100 trees will be illuminated during the annual lighting ceremony at the Yavapai County Courthouse Plaza.
+Bands visit 100 area businesses to play during the Acker Music Night, raising money for youth art scholarships.
 Throughout the holiday season, the Prescott Resort hosts the World’s Largest Gingerbread Village, displaying more than 100 charming, handcrafted houses.

 Courtesy Brian Munoz/Country

-So picturesque and perfect it might have magically materialized from a fairy tale book, this Bavarian-style mountain town celebrates with its Christmas Lighting Festival that kicks off on Nov.
-30. More than a half-million Yuletide lights set the village aglow.
+So picturesque and perfect it might have magically materialized from a fairy tale book, this Bavarian-style mountain town celebrates with its Christmas Lighting Festival.
+More than a half-million Yuletide lights set the village aglow.
 Santa and Mrs. Claus, Saint Nicholas, and Father Christmas join in the merrymaking.
 Music from choirs, marching bands, hand-bell ringers, and carolers fills the air, and horse-drawn carriage rides, dogsled rides, sledding, tubing, and skiing help attendees make the most of this glittering wintry wonderland.
 This is the most charming small town in every state.

 McAdenville, North Carolina